 - Working relationships with local libraries in the eight Ontario County communities we serve.
 You will find their library hours on their respective community pages.

 - Working relationships with the school districts in the eight communities we serve, especially at the Kindergarten and UPK level.
-Budding Readers has given a new book to each Kindergarten and/or UPK child since 2013.
+Budding Readers has given a new book to each Kindergarten and/or UPK child since 2013, which became three times per year in 2020.

 - An integrated relationship with the Finger Lakes WIC (Women, Infants & Children) Office in Canandaigua.
 This is our largest and most long-standing partnership.
 Budding Readers’ books are available at the WIC office; a new book can go home with each child at each appointment.
 Over 23, 000 books have been distributed.

 - An integrated relationship with F. F. Thompson Hospital in Canandaigua.
-Our volunteers attend every birthing class, spend time chatting with expectant parents about the importance and joy of reading to their children, right from birth.
+Pre-pandemic, our volunteers attended birthing classes and chatted with expectant parents about the importance and joy of reading to their children, right from birth.
 Each new family receives a “bundle of books” to get them started.

-- An integrated relationship with Healthy Families – Ontario County.
-The Healthy Families program works with high-risk families in an effort to improve outcomes for the children.
+- An integrated relationship with Healthy Families – Ontario, Yates, and Seneca County.
+The Healthy Families program works with high-risk families to improve outcomes for the children.
 They work with families from birth with weekly home visits to teach positive parenting and interaction with their babies.
-Budding Readers provides books for the families; the home educators do a wonderful job of teaching parents how to read with babies.
+Budding Readers provides books for families; the home educators do a wonderful job of teaching parents how to read with babies.

-- A burgeoning relationship with Family Promise – Ontario County.
+- An integrated relationship with Family Promise – Ontario County.
 The Family Promise program works with homeless families helping them to secure employment and independent housing.
-Budding Readers will provide a “bundle of books” for each child from birth to age 11 when the family “graduates” from the program and is on their own.
+Budding Readers provides a “bundle of books” for each child from birth to age 11 when the family “graduates” from the program and is in their own independent housing.